Denny Hamlin: Owner career

 On September 21, 2020, Denny Hamlin and NBA Hall of Famer Michael Jordan, longtime friends, announced the formation of 23XI Racing, a single-car team for the 2021 NASCAR Cup Series season.
 Bubba Wallace would drive the No. 23 car.
 On October 4, 2021, Wallace secured his first career Cup Series victory at Talladega, making history as the first African-American driver to win a Cup race since Wendell Scott in 1963.

 For the 2022 season, the team expanded to a two-car operation with the addition of the No. 45, driven by 2004 NASCAR Cup Series Champion Kurt Busch, who brought Monster Energy as a sponsor.
 On May 16, 2022, Kurt Busch delivered 23XI's second win at Kansas Speedway, leading 116 of 267 laps.
 Later that year, Wallace won the second Kansas race for the team that fall, driving the No. 45 in place of Busch, who was sidelined with concussion symptoms from a wreck at Pocono.
 In doing so, Wallace became the first African-American driver to win multiple Cup Series races.

 On July 12, 2022, 23XI Racing and Toyota Racing Development (TRD) announced that Tyler Reddick would join the team full-time in 2024.
-However, following Busch’s announcement on October 16 that he would step away from full-time racing in 2023, it was revealed that Reddick’s contract with Richard Childress Racing would be bought out by 23XI, and he would replace Busch for the 2023 season.
+However, following Busch's announcement on October 16 that he would step away from full-time racing in 2023, it was revealed that Reddick's contract with Richard Childress Racing would be bought out by 23XI, and he would replace Busch for the 2023 season.

+Reddick won the 2024 NASCAR Cup Series regular season championship, the first for the team.
+23XI Racing acquired a third charter from the defunct Stewart–Haas Racing, the No. 35 driven by Riley Herbst beginning in 2025.
+Wallace won the 2025 Brickyard 400 for the team.
+Jordan, Hamlin, and his team, along with Front Row Motorsports sued NASCAR in October 2024, over the new charter agreements; the case was later settled on December 11, 2025, after 8 days in court.

+In 2026, Hamlin won his first Daytona 500 as an owner when Reddick won the race.

 In media

 In 2016, Hamlin served as a guest analyst for Fox during the Xfinity Series race at Talladega.
 The following year, he returned to Fox for the Cup drivers-only broadcast of the Xfinity race at Pocono, where he worked from the Hollywood Hotel studio.

 In 2021, Hamlin appeared in the music video for Post Malone's song "Motley Crew," alongside driver Bubba Wallace.

 In 2023, Denny Hamlin launched a weekly podcast with Dirty Mo Media called Actions Detrimental, which airs every Monday morning.
 Hamlin hosts the show alongside his co-host, social media manager, and friend, Jared Allen.
 The podcast features content from the latest Cup Series race, fan questions in a segment called "Dear Denny," and additional race insights from Hamlin.

+In 2025, Hamlin joined the NASCAR on The CW crew as a guest analyst at the Dover race.
+The following year, he joined the crew for Charlotte I and Atlanta II.